chestdb/chest/README.md

 Writing everything in Dart does come at the cost of having to implement basic database functionalities, like indizes, but it also mean less overhead dealing with the boundary between native code and Dart and being able to debug across those boundaries.

 There are already several native wrapper libraries like <kbd>sqflite</kbd> out there.
-So, I believe that using pure Dart puts Cassette in a very unique position in that allows for deep integration with the Dart ecosystem and language.
+So, I believe that using pure Dart puts Chest in a very unique position in that allows for deep integration with the Dart ecosystem and language.

 ## API